-- Seaweed is a sustainable crop; it is an amazing carbon sink and absorbs organic wastes that are discharged to the sea. - Seaweeds act as a barrier against costal erosion. - Seaweeds give great habitat cover for juvenile fish and invertebrates. - Seaweeds and Scallop can be grown successfully together giving year round activity and local employment.
+- Seaweed is a sustainable crop; it is an amazing carbon sink and absorbs organic wastes that are discharged to the sea. - Seaweeds act as a barrier against costal erosion. - Seaweeds give great habitat cover for juvenile fish and invertebrates. - Seaweeds and Scallop can be grown successfully together giving year-round activity and local employment.

-The applicant fails to see how the Minister can view seaweeds farming and scallop aquaculture as being of impact to the beneficial usage of the area as it will help to offset the carbon burden and discharged waste of the tourist and residents in Crookhaven, it will improve the seawater quality, reduce erosion, improve fish recruitment, bring employment and with that better local infrastructure and life to the area.
-It will not interfere with the visual amenity anymore than the current mooring buoys present in the harbour that have no use for 10 months of the year (see photographs).
+The applicant fails to see how the Minister can view seaweeds farming and scallop aquaculture as being of impact to the beneficial usage of the area as it will help to offset the carbon burden and the direct to sea waste water discharge point SW01 CROO which discharges treated sewage to the harbour.
+The presence of seaweed will improve the seawater quality, reduce erosion, improve fish recruitment, bring employment and with that improve local infrastructure and the beneficial usage of the area.
+The site structures will not interfere with the visual amenity anymore than the current mooring buoys present in the harbour that have no use for 10 months of the year (see photographs in appendix).

-As stated earlier the applicant in its application made it clear that it was willing to address any navigational and visual impact concerns that were raised (see cover letter with application and accompanying note).
-Even though no such concerns were expressed within the statutory and public consultation process, the Minister in his determination has expressed the view that there would be a negative impact upon the visual amenity by the granting of both sites B & C for longlines, then the common applicant to both sites in mitigation of the Ministers concerns would be agreeable to accepting the longlines on site C only, if the board deems same to be appropriate.
+As stated, the applicant in its application made it clear that it was willing to address any navigational and visual impact concerns that were raised (see cover letter with application and accompanying note both in appendix).
+Even though no such concerns were expressed within the statutory and public consultation process, the Minister in his determination has expressed the view that there would be a negative impact upon the visual amenity by the granting of both sites B & C for longlines, then the common applicant to both sites in mitigation of the Ministers concerns would be agreeable to accepting the longlines on site C only if the board deems same to be appropriate.
+As a further visual mitigation measure the applicant would also be willing to submerge the lines again if deemed appropriate by the board.